tthorntone/AdNauseam-Wiki/Per-site-switches-syntax.md

     no-popups: www.example.com off

 and you visit `www.example.com`, the "no popups" switch will be turned off (popup allowed unless blocked by a static filter).

+All switches are `off` by default, meaning there is no point in creating an entry such as:

+    no-popups: www.example.com off

+Unless it is to override a related broader entry for which the switch is `on`